Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

 What Causes Gum Recession?

-Hormonal changes: This is something seen more in women than men due to their changes during puberty, pregnancy and menopause.
+Hormonal changes: This is something seen more in women than men due to their changes during puberty, pregnancy, and menopause.
 Hormone fluctuation, even though a monthly cycle, can cause gums to be sensitive which leads to brushing incorrectly due to the discomfort.

 Incorrect brushing: Not cleaning your teeth properly can also lead to problems resulting in receding gums.

-Piercing: Although piercings in the lips or in the mouth may be popular, it will likely result in dental problems.
+Piercing: Although piercings in the lips or in the mouth may be popular, they will likely result in dental problems.
 The constant irritation and rubbing will eventually cause a problem for the teeth and gum line.

 Gum Tissue Graft Surgery